RHETORICALPOINTS

 1

-Go to Content Studio and click the Pipeline tab.
+Go to Content Studio and choose Video Pipeline.

 -